 Alderbrook Drama uses stories/plays to empathetically explore the world in a safe and kind environment.
 Drama gives Alderbrook students opportunities to be brave- through the creative development of performance materials and their presentation of that work.

 The Drama Department aims to:

-Our Year 7 and 8 Curriculum draws on the contemporary drama and theatre practice of creating, performing and reflecting on drama.
+Our Year 7 and 8 curriculum draws on the contemporary drama and theatre practice of creating, performing and evaluating drama.
 These practices are active, experiential, critical and reflective.
-Our Year 9 – 11 Curriculum is of course influenced and guided by the current examination pathways – AQA GCSE Drama, BTEC Level 2 Technical Diploma in Performing Arts- Leading to AQA A Level Drama and Theatre.
+Our Year 9 – 11 Curriculum is of course influenced and guided by the current examination pathways – AQA GCSE Drama OR BTEC Level 1/2Technical Award in Performing Arts.

-2017/18 Staffing is comprised of:
+2022/23 Staffing is comprised of:

 Mr D Fewins – Head of Drama

 Mrs D Stocks – Teacher of Drama

 Miss A Shinnick – Teacher of Drama